jbloomlab/CodonTilingPrimers/README.rst

 The script described below can design primers for a codon mutagenesis protocol used in the Bloom lab.
 This protocol randomly mutates each codon to all other possible codons.

 The protocol was originally described in `Bloom (2014) <https://doi.org/10.1093/molbev/msu173>`_, and the methods section of that paper goes over the protocol in quite a bit of detail.
-Additionally, `here are Jesse's lab notes <JesseLabNotes.pdf>`_ for the experiments described in that paper.
+Additionally, `here are Jesse's lab notes <JesseLabNotes.pdf>`_ for the codon mutagenesis experiments described in that paper.

 The protocol was subsequently improved by Adam Dingens by making the primers have roughly equal melting temperatures rather than equal lengths.
 These improvements are described in `Dingens et al (2017) <http://dx.doi.org/10.1016/j.chom.2017.05.003>`_ , and the script included in this repository (and described below) uses this improvement.